-The goal of Adaptive Schools Seminars is to develop the collective identity and capacity of organization members as collaborators and inquirers.
+The goal of Adaptive Schools Seminars is to develop the collective identity and capacity of organization members as collaborators and inquirers and leaders.

 School-wide improvements in student learning accrue in schools whose work cultures are collaborative.
 The growing body of work on the impact of collaborative adult professional cultures in schools offers a positive and productive means for organizing the work of on-going school improvement.
 In such cultures, professionals learn to talk about the hard-to-talk-about details of learning, teaching, assessment and the cumulative effects of their work with students.

 Productive teams are developed, not born.